Pokepasaj/docusaurus/docs/api/manifest/configure.md

     {
       Output: lib.render(testManifest, {
-        name_nginx: 'nginx',  // this propr will be overidden
+        name_nginx: 'nginx',  // this prop will be overidden
         name_flask: 'flask',
         label: 'nginx',  // this one wont be overidden (we did not specify it under override func) }),